We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

-An Epsom salt detox is a warm bath with Epsom salt that may help improve the body’s natural detoxification process, reduce stress, and promote health and healing.
+An Epsom salt detox is a warm bath with Epsom salt.
+Possible Epsom salt bath benefits include improving the body’s natural detoxification process, reducing stress, and promoting health and healing.

 In this article, we look at the possible benefits of Epsom salt baths, how to use a detox bath, and whether there are any risks involved.